dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.16 - Fixed models which have no lods (uncommon).
 - 1.17 - Relaxed placeholder model constraints so that base skeletons can be exported.
 - 1.18 - Enabled normal map conversion toggle in settings.
+- 1.19 - Support models in geometry caches.
+There are about 1,500 new models available.